Distant Impacts: Smoke, Dust from Pacific Northwest Fires affect Colorado's Air Quality

 During poor air quality days in Denver last year, scientists found that specks of mineral dust swept into the region along with smoke from Pacific Northwest wildfires, they report in a new study published in the Journal of Atmospheric Chemistry and Physics.
 Both smoke and mineral dust have consequences not only for health, but also for climate.

-Lead author Jessie Creamean, a scientist with the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder and the NOAA Earth System Research Laboratory (ESRL), said the finding was serendipitous.
+Lead author Jessie Creamean, a scientist with the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder and the NOAA Earth System Research Laboratories (ESRL), said the finding was serendipitous.
 During the summer of 2015, she was testing a new sensor on the roof of the NOAA building in Boulder.
 The instrument, which measures the mass and chemistry of particles, suddenly recorded large spikes in the data, indicating the presence of higher-than-usual levels of certain aerosols.

 Around the same time, Creamean was out biking when she began coughing and had trouble breathing and realized she was experiencing poor air quality first-hand.
 Curious, she set out to determine what could be causing that bad air and the spike in aerosols detected by the sensor.

-Scientists have long known that smoke can travel far, fast, but few have documented that fires also inject other particles like dust into the atmosphere, said the researchers, from CIRES and the NOAA Earth System Research Laboratory.
+Scientists have long known that smoke can travel far, fast, but few have documented that fires also inject other particles like dust into the atmosphere, said the researchers, from CIRES and the NOAA Earth System Research Laboratories.
 “Now we’ve documented that smoke from wildfires can kick up dust which can be transported long distances, affecting climate and health in regions far from those fires,” said Creamean.

 Creamean started by looking images of the U.S. West from NASA’s MODIS satellite from August 2015.
 Late that month, several “hot spots” marked fires in the Pacific Northwest region, and their smoke stretched from the West into other states, including Colorado.